 Financial Support for Other Individuals

-Recently the leadership at Parkside Church has recognized a way to expand our missions reach.
 While our primary pattern has been, and will continue to be, developing and sustaining full-time missionaries under the Parkside umbrella, we see an opportunity to support some in our church who are serving in full-time ministry with other organizations.
-As part of a three-year trial, we will be providing pastoral care, as well as $5000 per year, to five Parkside family members who are already engaged in ministry or missions work:
+In 2014, in an effort to expand our missions outreach, the leadership at Parkside Church began providing pastoral care, as well as $5,000 per year, to five Parkside family members who were already engaged in ministry or missions work:

 Matt (& Laura) Pheneger

 I serve as the Operations Director for Ambassadors Football, an international organization whose mission is to communicate the good news of Jesus to all people through football (soccer).
 My responsibility is to oversee the day-to-day running of the mission as we come alongside our staff and volunteers globally to provide them with what they need to minister.
 We seek to reach kids, teens, women, men, and entire families who are passionately involved in football.

 Training national staff, local churches, and others to form soccer teams, clubs, camps, and community outreach programs, in order to coach players with excellence and direct them to Christ, are just some of the ways Ambassadors Football is reaching the next generation with the good news of Jesus.

 Read Matt and Laura's most recent newsletter.

 Goran (& Beth) Tomic

 I currently serve as Regional Director for Europe with Ambassadors Football, seeking to mentor and encourage Ambassadors leaders in Europe, oversee present and developing ministries, and help conduct training for churches and coaches around the world.